Venture Kick

 Seed Round in 2018

-Dotphoton AG, founded in 2017 and based in Zug, Switzerland, specializes in developing raw image compression software solutions tailored for sectors such as earth observation, life sciences, and aerial research.
-The company offers a range of products, including Dotphoton CV, designed for users of raw data, and Dotphoton Core, aimed at manufacturers of cameras and optical systems.
-Their desktop application, Dotphoton Raw, efficiently reduces raw files while preserving edits and enabling automatic file relinking.
-Leveraging quantum physics research, Dotphoton's innovative technology enables significant storage savings—up to ten times—while maintaining high image quality.
-The company focuses on providing professional customers with comprehensive image compression solutions that include software, intellectual property licensing, support, and certification, all designed to enhance data handling capabilities and ensure quality in image transmission.
+Dotphoton AG is a Swiss company established in 2017, specializing in raw image compression software solutions tailored for sectors such as earth observation, life sciences, biomedical research, and aerial photography.
+The company offers a range of products, including Dotphoton CV, which caters to raw data users, and Dotphoton Core, designed for camera and optical system manufacturers.
+Additionally, Dotphoton Raw is a desktop application that effectively reduces raw files from cameras while preserving edits and enabling automatic file relinking.
+Dotphoton's innovative technology, rooted in quantum physics research, allows for significant storage savings—up to ten times less space—while ensuring high-quality image retention.
+The company focuses on providing professional customers with advanced image compression solutions, including software, intellectual property licensing, and comprehensive support services.

 Fixposition